-STORY: At the time we received a request to sell this unit, CardioHelp was in very high demand on secondary market.
-However, OEM Rep told the opposite to our client.
-The Rep indicated that CardioHelp will unlikely sell and offered to facilitate an exchange of the unit to another facility that he covered.
-As part of the exchange, our client would have received free consumables for another product.
-Our client asked us to validate this information and in response, we presented our client with six competing high 5-digit offers.
+At the time we received a request to sell this unit, CardioHelp was in very high demand on secondary market.
+However, OEM Rep indicated the opposite to our client.
+Per OEM Rep, CardioHelp was unlikely to sell and the Rep offered to relocated this unit to another facility free of charge.
+Our client asked us to validate this information and in response, we presented them with six competing 5-figuire offers.

 Philips CardioMD Nuclear Gamma Camera

 Sale of this system required creativity!
 The buyer needed to conduct an inspection, however the facility where the system was located had an expired license for using radioactive isotopes.
 Since isotopes cannot be transported across state lines, system had to be relocated to a different facility for testing.
 In order to relocate and take possession of the system, we setup an escrow bank account where buyer was required to deposit full amount of their offer.
 The bank released agreed upon portion of the funds prior to an inspection with the remaining balance after the buyer presented, and Radiology Team accepted the inspection report and videos that supported inspection findings.

 Ten ventilators were rescued from a recycling pile that was set aside by a user department.
 Clinical staff assumed ventilators were worthless because they were old, in need of PMs and some had over 30,000 hours of use.
 We lined up a buyer across the globe who was very happy to purchase them.